 You know you can charm and convince anyone you can get in the same room with.
 But what about in a virtual space?
 Are you able to clearly and consistently communicate (and prove) your value across your digital content?

-Your digital assets must be able to stand—and dynamically sell—on their own, enabling prospective clients to educate themselves fully without the benefit of having someone there in person to tell your firm’s story.
+As B2B buyers turn more toward digital channels for information, your digital assets must be able to stand—and dynamically sell—on their own, enabling prospects to educate themselves fully without the benefit of having someone there in person to tell your company’s story.

 Digital assets are often left to run in the background.
 We create them.
 We build campaigns that drive people to them.
 But we don’t usually have time to really look at everything we have and how it all works—or doesn’t work—together.